mariaedk/mariaedk/README.md

 - :electron: I’m currently learning ...
   - HTML5, CSS3 and Java
 - +DEVS2BLU student
-- I am currently on a Computer Science course
+- I am a Computer Science student

 ### Where can you find me?